ThePhD/ThePhD.github.io/_posts/2022-04-18-Conformance Should Mean Something - fputc.markdown

 # Hm.

 That's not really all that comforting.
 It means that the people using the not-explicitly-specified transitive property of what is passed in after conversion to `unsigned char` to what ends being read from the file later, by the "same implementation", may be entitled to do that transformation during a binary stream.
 So long as they return the "character that is written", they consider themselves to be doing what they think is correct.
 This still brings up what the hell "transparently" means to the people operating under such an assumption, but that's English prose and not a strict definition.
-We would once again at the mercy of interpretation even if we *do* whip out the Merriam-Webster's Dictionary.
-So, still troubled by this, even after my brief interaction with the musl-libc maintainer, I decided to do what I do best: keep digging so I can get a definitive answer:
+We are once again at the mercy of this weird interpretation, even if we *do* whip out the Merriam-Webster's Dictionary.
+So, still troubled by this, even after my brief interaction with the musl-libc maintainer, I decided to do what I do best!
+That is, I kept digging so I could get a definitive answer:

 ![A screenshot of an e-mail whose subject line reads: "[ Conformance ] fwrite/fputc, "character", and binary streams"](/assets/img/2022/04/fputc-e-mail.png)